jonfernq/Python-Flashcards/LoadingFlashcards/README.md

 ## Loading Flashcards

-Flashcard can be stored and loaded into an app in various ways.
+Flashcards can be stored and loaded into an app in various ways:

+- Automatically loaded from CSV files in a sub-directory each time the app starts.
+- Manually loaded either by app creator or user from CSV files into a SQLite database.
+- Automatically loaded from a list in a config file.

 Before some code exploring these different ways is presented, some general ideas about flashcard data and its repurposing for different